mccombs/vtech2/content/blog/overlay-ports.md

 relative ease.
 And once built, pkg lets us deploy them swiftly and easily across as many servers with full scripting.

-What ports have you created?
+What port did you create most recently?

 Have you deployed a poudriere server?
 With overlays?

+Are you a port maintainer?

-How did you use a private package server to administer multiple hosts in a mixed-software environment?
+How did you configure a package server to administer a multi-host deployment environment?